 Although this view is not officially dated, this could well be the working refered to in the above text, that of the 14.38 Marylebone - Nottingham.
 The location is Aylesbury and when compared with other views of that 'historic' working, the condition of the locomotive and rolling stock, as well as the weather, provide a very good match.
 When compared to the first view on this page, the locomotive has gained an extra ventilator, on the top row close to the boiler room grille.

-The authorities recognised a continuing excess in the smaller power range, so in January 1969 D5000 was taken out of service, along with a number of others.
+As mentioned above the authorities recognised a continuing excess in the smaller power range, thus during January 1969 D5000 was taken out of service, along with a number of others.
 The above picture shows D5000 in store at Shrewsbury, April 6, 1969 looking quite the worse for wear but still in its original livery with the eggshell blue waist level stripe in place.
 Its original condition is reflected in the frame level valencing still being in place.
 When compared to the January 1965 view at Derby shed (see above), the Shrewsbury view shows three step footsteps to the cab, instead of two and a shortened boiler water tank.

 The result of Derby's handiwork is seen in the picture below.

 Here is 5000 at York probably during 1970.
-Clearly visible in this view is the 'split' radiator frost screen, the removal of the majority of the valencing is evident.
-In addition the axles were of the 'Athermos' type, this being highlighted by the unusual axle box covers - this suggests a bogie swap since also the three step cab footsteps are now of the two step variant.
-From the views taken at Reddish in 1975/76 it seems it ran with these bogies until withdrawn.
+Clearly visible in this view is the 'split' radiator frost screen, with the removal of the majority of the valencing being evident.
+In addition the axleboxes are now of the 'Athermos' type, this being highlighted by the unusual axle box covers, whilst the footsteps on the bogie are now two rung instead of three rung - suggesting a bogie swap has occurred whilst at Derby Locomotive Works.
+From the views taken at Reddish in 1975/76 it seems 5000/24005 ran with these bogies until withdrawn.
 At this point the gangway doors had not yet been sheeted over.
-It appears the unique builders plates have also been removed.
+The unique builders plates have also been removed.

 1975 - 1977